Overview of Nervous System Disorders in Children

 Muscle wasting and slurred speech

 Older children may also report persistent or severe headaches, loss of feeling or tingling, or visual changes

 The symptoms of a nervous system disorder may look like other health conditions.
 Make sure your child sees his or her healthcare provider for a diagnosis.

 Healthcare providers who treat nervous system disorders

-The branch of medicine that provides surgery for nervous system disorders is called neurosurgery or neurological surgery.
+Neurosurgeon.
 Surgeons who operate as a treatment team for nervous system disorders are called neurological surgeons or neurosurgeons.